 The library has an amazing collection of rare books, manuscripts, and archives located on our 9th and 10th floor.
 This part of the library is called Special Collections & University Archives.
 These items cannot be checked out of the library, but all are welcome to visit the Dalton Reading Room on the 10th floor to view these items.
 Browse our Rare Books Guide to see which items you might like to view.
 Contact email@example.com to set up a time to visit the reading room and view the materials.

 There is also a quiet study lounge located behind the Dalton Reading Room that students can use.

 Unless specified by an event or Parking Services, there is no free parking on campus.
 Permits are required to park anytime the University is open.
-If you do not have a campus parking permit, you will have to pay to use visitor's parking.
-The closest visitor's parking deck to the Atkins Library is Cone Deck.
+If you do not have a campus parking permit, you will have to pay to use visitor parking.
+The closest visitor parking deck to the Atkins Library is Cone Deck.

 Select films on your syllabus are being held at the Information & Research Desk on the main floor and can be checked out for a 24 hour loan.
 Just let the library employee working know which film you are looking for and that it is on course reserve.
 Don't forget to bring your 49er Card to check it out.

 The library has a collection of Popular DVDs available for checkout on the main floor of the library and a larger collection of DVDs on the 8th floor.
 We also have access to a small collection of streaming films.
 To find a film to watch, search the library catalog at library.uncc.edu.
-You can browse our entire Popular DVD collection online or check out the most recent additions here.
+You can browse our entire Popular DVD collection online.